fzingg/hyperloop-showcase/README.md

 ##### Step 5.3.2: Making your models accessible to HyperMesh

 **HyperMesh** needs to 'see' your models because a representation of them gets compiled into JavaScript along with your **HyperReact** components so they are accessible in your client-side code.
-The convention (though this is choice and you can change this if you prefer) is to create a `public` folder under models and then provide a linkage file which will `require_tree` your models when compiling `components.rb`.
+The convention (though this is choice and you can change it if you prefer) is to create a `public` folder under models and then provide a linkage file which will `require_tree` your models when compiling `components.rb`.

 Move `planevent.rb` to `models/public`